ramonskie/jellyfin-plugin-prunarr-bridge/tests/QUICKSTART_TEST.md

      - Click OK
    - Finish setup

 **Note**: The plugin **no longer** auto-creates libraries.
-You must manually create the "Leaving Soon" library during setup, or Prunarr must create it via the Jellyfin API.
+You must manually create the "Leaving Soon" library during setup, or OxiCleanarr must create it via the Jellyfin API.

 **Note**: The test scripts default to username `test` and password `test`.
 You can override these:
 ```bash